 What is Catalan?

-Catalan is a Romance language spoken by approximately 10 million people across four European states: Spain, France, Andorra, where it is the only offical language, and Italy.
+Catalan is a Romance language spoken by approximately 10 million people across four European states: Spain, France, Andorra, where it is the only official language, and Italy.
 Most Catalan speakers are bilingual as Catalan co-exists with three major European languages: Castilian (Spanish), French, and Italian.
 Like other Romance languages, Catalan derives from Latin and as such it shares many characteristics with French, Italian, Spanish and Portuguese.
 Students with a thorough grounding in one or more of these languages will, with dedication, have little trouble in obtaining a good working knowledge of Catalan in a relatively short period of time.

+Monash University, in conjunction with the Institut Ramon Llull, offers two units of introductory Catalan language and culture.
+These units are taught by a Catalan Lector and by Dr Stewart King.
 In addition to the introductory Catalan language and culture units offered from 2013 onwards, several units contain substantial Catalan Studies modules, including ATS3206 Contesting Cultures and Identities in Modern Spain and the culture component of ATS1191 Spanish Introductory 1.

 Grants to study Catalan overseas